LazyRen/LazyRen.github.io/_posts/devlog/Concurrent Programming/2019-12-17-art-of-multiprocessor-programming-summary.md

 * Correctness

-  * Mutual Exclusion -> *safety*<br>pet & Bob never togethjer in pond
+  * Mutual Exclusion -> *safety*<br>pet & Bob never together in pond
   * No Starvation -> *liveness*
-  * Producer/Consumer -> *safety*<br>The pet never enter pond unlesss ther is food / Bob never provide food if there is unconsumed food.
+  * Producer/Consumer -> *safety*<br>The pet never enter pond unless there is food / Bob never provide food if there is unconsumed food.

 #### Amdahl's Law